 - Motivation to grow and avoid stagnation

-It’s true, participating in a mastermind group takes time and energy, but the clarity and insight it provides is time well spent.
+It’s true, that participating in a mastermind group takes time and energy, but the clarity and insight it provides is time well spent.

 Why Mastermind Groups Work

 When you plug into a network of people with similar goals and the desire to help each other, you plug into something that you aren’t likely to get any other way.
-When you expose yourself to a mastermind group, you benefit from the differing perspectives of the other group members, which bring about insight that you otherwise wouldn’t have been privy to.
+When you expose yourself to a mastermind group, you benefit from the differing perspectives of the other group members, which bring about the insight that you otherwise wouldn’t have been privy to.

-Entrepreneur and author Timothy Ferriss states: “I don’t think people need more motivation.
+Entrepreneur and author Timothy Ferriss state: “I don’t think people need more motivation.
 I think they need more feedback and accountability, that’s it.”
 I would venture to say that feedback and accountability, such as what is found in a mastermind group, tend to provide the type of motivation that makes a difference.